stephabauva/dao-bonus/README.md

 # DAO Bonus

+DISCLAIMER: Unfortunetly, I could not inter-connect all pieces together in time, so only isolated pieces can work: It is possible to get the performance from the data from Covalent and you can also do proposal/queuing/voting but it is not yet connected to Superfluid.

+##The idea
 The idea of this project is to reward teams that manage portfolios for a fund manager.
 For example, Team 1 is in charge of a partfolio of certains assets, Team 2 is in charge of a portfolio of other assets, etc..
 At regular interval, the performance fo each team is measured by getting the overall performance of each portfolio via Covalent and calculating its growth rate.
 The best team gets rewarded an NFT with carries streams from Superfluid.